dustinak80/Case-Studies/New-York-Times/README.md

 2 Dataset
 In this project you will work with a labeled dataset of news articles.

-•	Each instance in the dataset consists of the text of a New York Times article published between 2000 and 2003.
+-Each instance in the dataset consists of the text of a New York Times article published between 2000 and 2003.
 Each article comes from one of four newspaper sections: News, Classifieds, Opinion, and Features.
 This dataset has been culled from the Linguistic Data Consortium's New York Times Annotated Corpus.
-•	For your convenience the text has been slightly preprocessed: punctuation and formatting (such as paragraphs) have been removed, and all characters have been converted to lower case.
+-For your convenience the text has been slightly preprocessed: punctuation and formatting (such as paragraphs) have been removed, and all characters have been converted to lower case.
-•	The articles are stored in data train.txt and data valid.txt.
+-The articles are stored in data train.txt and data valid.txt.
 Each line in the file is a single article.
 Each article consists of a space-separated list of words.
-•	The labels (the sections the articles came from) are stored in the labels train.txt and labels valid.txt.
+-The labels (the sections the articles came from) are stored in the labels train.txt and labels valid.txt.
-•	Each line in the file is a single label.
+-Each line in the file is a single label.
 The nth line in the labels train.txt file contains the label for the article stored on the nth line of the data train.txt file.
-•	The labels are numerical to make it easier to use them, but we have also provided the original text labels in labels train original.txt and labels test original.txt.
+-The labels are numerical to make it easier to use them, but we have also provided the original text labels in labels train original.txt and labels test original.txt.
 The mapping is:

 - News: 0
 - Opinion: 1